Karolina-Magdalena/Addition/README.md

 # Addition
-programme for addition of very large numbers
+Programme for addition of very large numbers.
-The number can have up to 1000 signs
+The number can have up to 1000 signs.

 I made it using 3 char arrays.